Awards Criteria

 - Application Materials

-- Scholarly Activity Report from Digital Measures (from only last three years).
+- Scholarship report from Digital Measures (from only last three years)

-- Citation counts or download counts for electronic journals.
+- Citation and download counts for published articles and electronic journals.

-- Elections to leadership positions in academic and/or professional associations.
+- Editorships, editorial board memberships, and elections to leaderships positions in academic or professional associations.

-- Invitations to participate in research conferences or to present creative endeavors, e.g. to play or sing an original musical piece or show original artwork.
+- Invitations to participate in conferences, presentations of creative endeavors (e.g. to play or perform an original musical piece or show original artwork), and case studies leading to new teaching practices

 - Adoption of textbooks or instructional software, use of research in doctoral seminars, or appointments as visiting professors or scholars at other institutions.